 Animals provided shade in the study performed by U of K gained far more than animals without shade.
-Cows gained 1.24 pounds per day over those without shade, calves gained .41 pounds more per day, and steers gained .89 punds more per day.
+To be specific, cows gained 1.24 lbs per day over those without shade, calves gained .41 lbs more per day, and steers gained .89 more per day.

-The ideal temperature for beef cattle is between 41 and 77 degrees.
-At warmer temperatures, "cattle may begin to experience heat stress depending on a number of environmental factors, including relative humidity, solar radiation, wind speed, water, and diet," the study states.
-"Signs of heat stress, such as increased water intake, may be subtle and therefore difficult to recognize."
+The ideal temperature for beef cattle is between 41 and 77 degrees, at which point “cattle may begin to experience heat stress depending on a number of environmental factors, including relative humidity, solar radiation, wind speed, water, and diet,” the study states.
+“Signs of heat stress, such as increased water intake, may be subtle and therefore difficult to recognize.”

 Cattle naturally gravitate toward shade, Hundt said, and by using a Shade Haven, which can be readily moved by a few people or a vehicle without needing to be folded in, cattle can better avoid heat stress.
-It doesn't need to be folded in to clear most gates, though it may need to be folded in during inclement weather.
-Shade Haven can also travel down the highway at 75 mph when folded up.
+It doesn’t need to be folded in to clear most gates, though it may need to be folded in during inclement weather and high winds.

 “The advantages, especially for people trying to finish grass fed beef, are pretty important,” said beef cattle producer and Shade Haven user Jim Munsch.
 “You’re fighting energy all the time.
 These cattle take energy to stay cool.”

-Two models of Shade Haven are available, a 40-foot span, 1200 square foot model, and a 30-foot span, 600 square foot model.
+Two models of Shade Haven are available, a 40-foot span, 1200 square foot model, available at $17,900, and a 30-foot span, 600 square foot model for $11,900.
 Both have a warranty of five years from the company and have been tested in about 35 mph winds with gusts around 40 to 45 mph.
 One person can open it in a matter of minutes.

 “Everybody’s got to work the numbers out for themselves,” Munsch said.
 “There’s the first cost of these things, and they don’t take much extra work if you are using a managed grazing system.
 You have to justify it for how many animals you have and what you’re gaining from it.”